ioda-net/geo-infra/docs/manuel.md

 ## deploy
 manuel deploy PORTAL1 [PORTAL2 [PORTAL3] …]

-Generate a production version of mapinfra and the frontend for targeted portals and deploy it.
+Generate a production version of the targeted portals and deploy it.

 ## help